Enlarged Prostate (cont.)

 Enlarged Prostate - Experience

-Please describe your experience with enlarged prostate.
+Please describe your experience with an enlarged prostate.

 Enlarged Prostate - Symptoms